AP Exclusive: More migrant women say they didn’t OK surgery

 The AP’s review did not find evidence of mass hysterectomies as alleged in a widely shared complaint filed by a nurse at the detention center.
 Dawn Wooten alleged that many detained women were taken to an unnamed gynecologist whom she labeled the “uterus collector” because of how many hysterectomies he performed.

-The complaint sparked a furious reaction from congressional Democrats and an investigation by the Department of Homeland Security’s inspector general.
-It also evoked comparisons to previous government-sanctioned efforts in the U.S. to sterilize people to supposedly improve society — victims who were disproportionately poor, mentally disabled, American Indian, Black or other people of color.
-Thirty-three states had forced sterilization programs in the 20th century.

-But a lawyer who helped file the complaint said she never spoke to any women who had hysterectomies.
+A lawyer who helped file Wooten’s complaint said she never spoke to any women who had hysterectomies.
 Priyanka Bhatt, staff attorney at the advocacy group Project South, told The Washington Post that she included the hysterectomy allegations because she wanted to trigger an investigation to determine if they were true.
-Wooten did not answer questions at a press conference Tuesday.

 Project South did not respond to a request for an interview with Bhatt.
-The Government Accountability Project, another advocacy group involved in the complaint, declined to make Wooten available for an interview.
+The Government Accountability Project, another advocacy group involved in Wooten’s complaint, declined to make Wooten available for an interview.

+Amin told The Intercept, the media outlet that first reported Wooten’s complaint, that he has only performed one or two hysterectomies in the past three years.

 Since 2018, U.S. Immigration and Customs Enforcement says it found records of two referrals for hysterectomies at the jail, which is in Ocilla, Georgia, about 150 miles (240 kilometers) from Atlanta.